This website uses cookies to ensure you get the best experience on our website. Learn More.

 A well-matched color palette and insightful design are crucial for creating a profitable e-commerce website.
 Learn more about color theory and the psycology behind it.

-75% of people evaluate businesses’ trustworthiness based on their website design, according to a Stanford web credibility research.
+75% of people evaluate businesses’ trustworthiness based on their website design, according to Stanford web credibility research.
 Moreover, a staggering 93% of consumers focus on visual appearance when making the final decision in favor of a certain product.

 How colors can drive brand awareness

-Using a signature color can dramatically increase the recognition of your brand among competitors!
+Using a signature color can dramatically increase the recognition of your brand among competitors.

 It is remarkable, but customers are more likely to forget brand names rather than their colors.
 Nature tweaked our senses specifically to pay the most attention to colors, which are followed by shapes, symbols, and words.